Skip to Main Content

 Basic Format

-Edited Book (no author)
+Edited Book Without Author

 EditorLastName, E. E., editor.
 Year of Publication.
 Title of book.
 Publisher, Place of Publication.